jdittrich/userNeedResearchBook/text/dataGathering.md

 creating the print-ready-file?
 [1 sec] Was it all well?« »yeah, sort of well I think«

 It is tempting to fill the silence with suggestions for the answer.
-But it can skew the answers and can turn a open question (»can you describe…?«) into a closed question (»can you describe… was it…?« /»yes«).
+But it can turn a open question (»can you describe…?«) into a closed question (»can you describe… was it…?«/»yes«) or prevent the participant coming up with their answer on their own.

 Try to tolerate the silence.
 Usually, the participant will answer within a few seconds.
 If you notice silence which you want to fill, count